hibakhan83/AttendanceCheckin/README.md

 ## Available Scripts

+In the project directory, start by running:

+### `npm install`

+Then move into the backend directory and run:

+### `nodemon server`

+If this does not run for you, install nodemon with:

+### `npm install -g nodemon`

+Make sure nodemon server is running and you see a message that says:

+Server is running on port: 5000
+MongoDB database connection established successfully

-In the project directory, you can run:
+In a new terminal move to the project directory and run:

 ### `npm start`